This 7-day fast-track Tahiti Catamaran Course combines world-class sailing instruction with an unparalleled level of comfort.

 |Food & Wine||Basic||Normal||Premium|

 The Tahiti Catamaran Course combines the Premium with the Intermediate Catamaran Courses.
-A new boat, coupled with premium food & wine, two senior instructors, and a full-time photographer, makes for a whole new way to learn how to sail.
+A new boat, coupled with premium food & wine, and 1-2 senior instructors (depending on student numbers), makes for a whole new way to learn how to sail.

 Should I choose a Catamaran or a Monohull?